 Table 1.

-Payment the total ampoules of the drug Ferrum LEK for one patient in relation to the level of hemoglobin and body weight
+Calculation total number ampoules of Ferrum LEK for one patient regarding hemoglobin level and body weight

 Body weight (kg)

-The total number of ampoules Ferrum LEK for the course of treatment
+Total number of Ferrum LEK ampoules per course of treatment

 If the total number of Ferrum LEK ampoules exceeds the maximum daily dose, it is necessary to divide the administration of the drug into several doses.
 If after 1-2 weeks of therapy there is no normalization of hematological parameters, it is necessary to reconsider the diagnosis.

-Calculation of the total dose to replenish iron losses due to blood loss
+Calculation of the total dose to replace iron losses due to blood loss

 The required number of ampoules is calculated using the following formula:

-The introduction of 200 mg of iron intramuscularly (2 ampoules) causes an increase in hemoglobin per 1 unit of blood (400 ml of 150 g / l of hemoglobin content).
+Administration of 200 mg of iron intramuscularly (2 ampoules) causes an increase in hemoglobin by 1 unit of blood (400 ml 150 g/l hemoglobin content).

 Iron required [mg] = number of blood units lost x 200 or